 Smell: Peach.
 Apple and pear.
 Pineapple.
 Bourbon – Vanilla, toffee, caramel.
 Honey and lemon.
 Eucalyptus.
 Cereal and barley extract.

 Taste: The Arran malt is known for a note of peach and this is a particularly good example of it.
 With notes of Orange and maybe even a touch of Cranberry we have something akin to a malty Sex on the Beach.
 Sex on the Maltfloor?
 Maybe not – those grains get everywhere.
 A touch of pepper without the heat.
 Also apple, vanilla fudge and some dry oak on the finish.

-Value for Money: Good Spirits nail it yet again with an intriguing single cask.
+Thoughts: The Good Spirits have nailed it yet again with an intriguing single cask.
 Low strength means there’s no tastebud-searing heat to hide behind, allowing the fruity, malty flavours of the spirit to shine through in all their glory.